 *Be sure to remove any seeping wood glue before it dries!
 It is very difficult to sand away dried wood glue.
 And if you plan to stain your boxes, dried glue will repel stain and ruin your finish.
 Some people choose to wipe away wet wood glue with a damp rag (that’s me!), while others may use a chisel or blade to scrape it away as it begins to harden.

 Step Five: Carefully remove the duct tape from the joints after the nails are in place.
 Peel slowly and toward the edge of your wood panels, not away from the edge, or you may pull apart bits of the plywood in the process.
 After at least 30 minutes, your glue will be strong enough to handle sanding the boxes.
-I used 120 grit sandpaper and a palm sander for this process, and it went relatively quickly.
+I used 120 grit sandpaper and my palm sander for this process, and it went relatively quickly.
 Make sure to get every surface nicely sanded, inside and out.

 Thoroughly sanding in this step is super important if you plan to stain rather than paint your boxes.
 If you don’t completely sand away scratch marks from the 80 grit sandpaper you used in step three, then those scratches will be highlighted after applying stain.
 But if you’re just painting the boxes, then a general smoothing down of the surface is good enough.